Ukraine Engagement

 Strengthening support to local peacebuilding actors

-The goal of this program is to enable a high-potential local peacebuilding organization in Ukraine to achieve an organizational goal that it considers critical to strengthening its resilience and influence.
-PeaceNexus is the cooperation partner.
+The goal of this program is to support high-potential local peacebuilding organizations in Ukraine in achieving an organizational objective that is critical to strengthening their resilience and impact.
+Our cooperation partner in this initiative is the PeaceNexus Foundation.

-The following organizations were supported in their development:
+The following organizations are receiving support for their organizational development:

 1. Dialogue in Action